 What Is the Upside Down?

 The Upside Down is a parallel dimension that exists in the same space as our world but in a different reality.
-Key characteristics:
+Think of it like a photo negative of Earth—everything inverted, corrupted, wrong.

-- Architecture: Mirrors our world's structures but corrupted
+- Architecture: Mirrors our world's structures but in decay.
+The attention to set design here is incredible

-- Life: Home to the Mind Flayer and its creatures
+- Life: Home to the Mind Flayer, Vecna, and their creatures

 How Was It Created?